-In 2022-23, the Community Justice Division double-filled the Community Justice Manager position to accommodate the Division's growing operations.
-The increase in managerial support allowed for Community Justice Specialists and CJOWs to receive consistent training and individualized support for their roles assisting clients.
+In 2023-24, the Community Justice Division received confirmation from Justice Canada regarding continuation of additional funding to add a second Community Justice Manager to Community Justice's organizational chart.
+The Division continued to work with the Department of Human Resources to create the position for an increase in managerial support allowed for Community Justice Specialists and CJOWs to receive consistent training and individualized support for their roles assisting clients.